 📞 Chiacchierata (chat)

-This coconut pineapple delight dessert is one that’s been in the family for many years.
+This coconut pineapple delight dessert recipe is one that’s been in the family for many years.
 I’m sure if you ask around, you’ll discover that most have memories of their moms and grandmothers making this same (or very similar) tropical treat.

 Whenever summer rolls around, this coconut pineapple delight has to make an appearance, whether it’s with family and friends at a backyard BBQ or one of the desserts I take to potlucks.
 Either way, that baking dish is coming back completely cleaned out!